• Skip to primary navigation

 Home » Recipes » Drinks

-Green Apple Panna: Delicious Summer Cooler
+Green Apple Panna: Delicious Indian Summer Cooler

 Jump to Recipe

-Green Apple Panna served over ice.
+Green Apple Panna Indian summer cooler served over ice.

 Green apple Panna ready to enjoy.

-Cooking Tips to make the Best Green Apple Panna:
+Tips For the Best Green Apple Panna

 1. Choose firm and fresh green apples without any bruises.

-Ingredients for green apple panna
+Ingredients for green apple panna Indian summer cooler recipe.

-Some FAQs about Green Apple Panna recipe:
+FAQs About This Green Apple Panna Indian Summer Cooler

 Can other variety of apples be used in this recipe?